 Planning user research

-Hold a stakeholder kick-off call
+1. Hold a stakeholder kick-off

-Draft your research plan with solid goals
+2. Draft your research plan with solid goals

-Leverage the valuable takeaways and context gathered from the kick-off call to inform the initial draft of your research plan, including some variations of the research goal you discussed.
-Then get feedback on these nuanced goals.
-When drafting goals, it's crucial to collaborate with stakeholders to ensure alignment.
-The research question always comes first, and the research method follows.
+Leverage the valuable takeaways and context gathered from the kick-off to inform the initial draft of your research plan, including some variations of the research goal you discussed.
+Then, get feedback on these nuanced goals.
+When drafting goals, it's crucial to collaborate with stakeholders to make sure everyone is aligned.

 Setting effective user research goals